youmoddaman/Nullify/README.md

 HUGE credit to wang or WangOnTop for creating the lesson and minute skipper

-We are also updating the program whenever we can to fit iReady anti-cheat.
-If you have any problems, issue a ticket in our discord above.
+If you have any issues be sure to join the Discord above and make a support ticket.
+You can also join to get notified of when new updates come out.